cmusatyalab/gabriel/server/README.md

 `cognitive_engine.create_result_wrapper` function.
-The `handle` method can add results to this `ResultWrapper`, or just return the `ResultWrapper` instance it gets from `create_result_wrapper` without adding results (if the client does not espect results back).
+The `handle` method can add results to this `ResultWrapper`, or just return the `ResultWrapper` instance it gets from `create_result_wrapper` without adding results (if the client does not expect results back).
 The client will get a token back as soon as `handle` returns a `ResultWrapper` (even if the `ResultWrapper` instance just came from `create_result_wrapper` and nothing else wass added to it).
 Therefore, returning from `handle` before the engine is ready for the next frame will cause the